sedwards93/CV/README.md

 #
 Hello!
 I'm Symion, a junior full stack developer and recent Makers Academy graduate.
-With a commitment to self-improvement, over the last 6 months I have taken a dive head-first into the world of tech, eagerly gaining experience with a wide variety of technologies as well as practicing principles such as OOP, TDD, version control and Agile workflow.
+With a commitment to self-improvement, over the last 6 months I have taken a dive head-first into the world of tech, eagerly gaining experience with a wide variety of technologies as well as practicing principles such as OOP, TDD, version control and Agile.
 A career-changer, with extensive experience within higher education and the public sector, I am eager to continue my coding venture using my logic and creativity to build usable and intuitive products.